jeeva-kaarthik/jeeva-kaarthik.github.io/_pages/cv.md

 Education
 ======
-* M.Phys. in Physics, University of Oxford, 2029 (expected)
+* M.Phys.
+Physics, University of Oxford (New College) - 2029
-* High School Diploma, Honours in Mathematics & Physics, NUS High School of Math & Science, 2022
+* Diploma (High Disctintion) with Honours in Mathematics & Physics, NUS High School of Math & Science - 2022

 Work experience
 ======